Master of Arts in Modern and Contemporary Art History

 Interested in learning more?

-Click around the pages of this website for information on admissions and curriculumrequirements, MA in Modern Art History, Theory, and Criticism faculty, students and alumni, and more.
+Click around the pages of this website for information on admissions and curriculumrequirements, MA in Modern and Contemporary Art History faculty, students and alumni, and more.
 For recent news, see the 2013–2014 Welcome Letter from the Chair.